gavinbeatty/git-multipush/README.markdown

                Don’t run any of the git commands.
 Only print them, as in -v.

            -b, --branch
-               The branch to push — defaults to git symbolic-ref HEAD.
+               The branch to push.
+If none given, none are passed on to git push.

            --version
                Print version info in the format git multipush version $version.